kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 Annotations:
 - `objectstorage.k8s.io/bucketclaim-being-deleted`: applied to a Bucket when the Controller detects that the Bucket's bound BucketClaim is being deleted
 - `objectstorage.k8s.io/has-bucketaccess-references`: applied to a BucketClaim when the Controller detects that one or more BucketAccesses reference the claim
-- `objectstorage.k8s.io/sidecar-cleanup-finished`: applied to a BucketAccess when the Sidecar has finished cleaning up, allowing the Controller to begin its cleanup operations
+- `objectstorage.k8s.io/sidecar-cleanup-finished`: applied to a BucketAccess when the Sidecar has finished cleaning up, allowing the Controller to begin its final cleanup operations

 Finalizers:
+- `objectstorage.k8s.io/bucketclaim-protection`: applied to BucketClaims to prevent them from being deleted until COSI has cleaned up intermediate and underlying resources
+- `objectstorage.k8s.io/bucket-protection`: applied to Buckets to prevent them from being deleted until COSI has cleaned up underlying resources
-- `objectstorage.k8s.io/cleanup`: prevents a COSI-managed resource from being deleted until COSI has cleaned up underlying resources and/or OSP data
+- `objectstorage.k8s.io/bucketaccess-protection`: applied to BucketAccesses and BucketAccess Secrets to prevent them from being deleted until COSI has cleaned up underlying resources

 #### Bucket